 Kings Highway was originally a wagon trail named in honor of the British monarchs that once ruled the area.

 This 1777 building is home to several retail enterprises, apartments and business offices.
-It’s newest tenant, Kings Road Craft Brewery, is open for business!
+It’s newest tenant, Heritage Winery, is open for business!

 Haddonfield Outdoor Sculpture Trust